nasa-jpl/ION-DTN/gh-pages/docs/ionrun.md

 | **TCP** | `tcp` | TCP | 4556 | `tcpcli` / `tcpclo` |
 | **UDP** | `udp` | UDP | 4556 | `udpcli` / `udpclo` |

-- For **loopback** and **2-node** topologies, one convergence layer is selected for the entire network.
+- For **loopback**, **2-node**, and **same-host** topologies, one convergence layer is selected for the entire network.
-- For **3-node** topologies, two convergence layers are selected independently: one for the link between nodes 1-2, and another for the link between nodes 2-3.
+- For **3-node** (remote) topologies, two convergence layers are selected independently: one for the link between nodes 1-2, and another for the link between nodes 2-3.
 This allows mixed-CL networks (e.g., LTP on one hop and TCP on the other).

+For **same-host** topologies, each node is automatically assigned a unique listening port starting from the base port.
+For example, with a base port of 1113: node1 gets 1113, node2 gets 1114, node3 gets 1115.

 ### Port Numbers